-About a third of the 3,000 malignant mesothelioma diagnoses made each year affect Veterans.
-This rare but deadly disease is so prevalent among service members because asbestos was widely used in almost all branches of the military including Air Force, Army, Marines, Navy, and Coast Guard from 1935 to 1975.
+About a third of the 2,500 malignant mesothelioma diagnoses made each year affect Veterans.
+This rare but deadly disease is so prevalent among service members because asbestos was widely used in almost all branches of the military including Air Force, Army, Marines, Navy, and Coast Guard from the 1930s to the 1980s.

 Asbestos is a durable mineral with excellent fire resistance, insulating qualities, and fireproofing capabilities, which made it an ideal component for several materials that the military used, such as brakes, gaskets, valves, cements, adhesives, and floor and pipe coverings, called lagging.